IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 `/Users/pateli03/development/virtualmachines/ansible-test-kitchen`

-You will now need to tell Bundler which gems to install.
+You will now need to tell Bundler which Gems to install.
 Create a file called `Gemfile` in the *ansible-test-kitchen* directory.

 `touch Gemfile`